Strategizing your sales during Medicare’s lock-in period is a surefire way to carry your business through the health insurance doldrums.

 D-SNPs

-Dual-Eligible SNPs are your most common lock-in sales.
+The Dual Eligible Special Needs Plan (D-SNPs) is the most common type of SNP.
 To enroll in a D-SNP, a client must qualify for both Medicaid and Medicare.
 If they do, most of their medical costs will be covered by the plan.

 I-SNPs

-Normal enrollment for a C-SNP occurs during an Initial Election Period (IEP) or the Annual Enrollment Period (AEP), but a client can get an SEP if they have a doctor’s documentation of a newly-acquired chronic condition.
-With I-SNPs, beneficiaries can join a plan upon becoming eligible for one and can switch I-SNPs once every month (as long as they remain eligible for this type of plan).
+Normal enrollment for a C-SNP occurs during an Initial Election Period (IEP) or the Annual Enrollment Period (AEP), but a client can get a Special Enrollment Period (SEP) if they have a doctor’s documentation of a newly acquired chronic condition.

 D-SNPs also allow beneficiaries to join a plan upon becoming eligible for one.
 This SEP lasts for three months after their change in dual-eligible status or their notification of the change — whichever is later.
 Additionally, there is an SEP that allows beneficiaries to join or switch D-SNPs once a month (as long as they and the D-SNP meet certain criteria), which makes them very valuable during lock-in.